-Like the jockstrap, the glutes are more exposed with a thong.
-The exception is that the backside of the briefs are removed (G-Strings even less), leaving a thinner portion of fabric in the back-center of the garment.
+Like the jockstrap, the gluteus is more exposed with a thong.
+The exception is that the backside of the briefs is removed (G-Strings even less), leaving a thinner portion of the fabric in the back center of the garment.

 The purpose of the blog post is to give the reader an idea of the range of options available to men researching what type of underwear to wear.
-Most can be worn everyday.
+Most can be worn every day.
 A new possibility is wearing mesh shorts as underwear.

 What styles or brands are your favorites?
 If you favor one style, what style are you willing to try out and why?

-Let me know in the comments below.
+Let us know in the comments below.